We take courage in both hands and claim that one of these technologies is winning it. Which one?

 Node.js can be easily customized, extended, and integrated with various tools.
 It can be extended with the help of built-in APIs for developing HTTP or DNS servers.
 It can be integrated with Babel – a JS compiler, which will facilitate front-end development with old versions of Node or browser.
 Jasmine will be helpful for unit-testing, and Log.io will be helpful for project monitoring and troubleshooting.
 For data migration, process management, and module bundling, you can use Migrat, PM2, and Webpack.
 Moreover, Node.js can be extended with such frameworks as Express, Hapi, Meteor, Koa, Fastify, Nest, Restify, and others.

 Python was introduced in 1991, and throughout its history, a lot of development tools and frameworks have been created.
 For example, Python can be integrated with a popular code editor Sublime Text, which offers some additional editing features and syntax extensions.
 For test automation, there is Robot Framework.
 There are also a few powerful web development frameworks, such as Django, Flask, Pyramid, Web2Py, or CherryPy.
+In short, you get all the benefits of using a popular programming language.

 So, both networks are easily extensible, and both win a point.